Silly Symphony (comic strip): Development

 The original creative team for the strip was animator Earl Duvall and artist Al Taliaferro, with Duvall responsible for writing and penciling, and Taliaferro inking.
 Duvall, who wrote the Silly Symphony short Bugs in Love, created Bucky Bug as the hero of the new Sunday strip.
 In the first sequence, which lasts for three months, a young bug is born and sets forth into the world to make a name for himself.
 Stumped for a name, he asks the readers for help, and the strip encouraged readers to write to their newspapers with name suggestions.
 In the strip, a big pile of letters is delivered to the bug, and he spends two weeks combing through the letters to reveal the winning name: Bucky Bug.
 Bucky travels through the forest to make his fortune, meeting up with a "friendly tramp" named Bo, and traveling to the insect city of Junkville.
-Bucky falls in love with the beautiful June Bugg, and her father -- the mayor of Junkville -- makes Bucky a general of his army.
+Bucky falls in love with the beautiful June Bugg, and her father—the mayor of Junkville—makes Bucky a general of his army.
 The bug couple is happy, but just a few strips later, the alarm sounds to alert the community that war has been declared by the flies.

-Duvall began an epic battle against the flies which raged for 28 weeks -- but just before the story ended in April 1933, Duvall suddenly left the Disney studio.
+Duvall began an epic battle against the flies which raged for 28 weeks, but just before the story ended in April 1933, Duvall suddenly left the Disney studio.
 Animator Jack Kinney wrote that Duvall owed Walt Disney several weeks worth of storyboards, and Duvall simply gathered his belongings one day and left the company, "leaving Walt holding the bag".
 Alberto Becattini suggests that Duvall's hasty exit was due to owing money to his colleagues that he couldn't pay.
-Whatever the reason for Duvall's departure, Taliaferro became the artist for the strip, and he remained in that position for six years, with Ted Osborne as the strip's writer.
+Whatever the reason for Duvall's departure was, Taliaferro became the artist for the strip, and he remained in that position for six years, with Ted Osborne as the strip's writer.
 Osborne and Taliaferro continued the story of Bucky for another 11 months, finally ending the saga on March 4, 1934.